 My Goal: Buy No More Than 80 Books

 - Any books we personally purchased count towards our monthly book limit.

 - When faced with the urge to purchase books, we must consult one another.
 Alternatively, we may also consider the use of 2015's handy book buying chart.

 - Books procured via gift cards do not count towards the overall total.

 - Exceptions can be made for books we've already read if we've already reached the monthly book limit.

 - If we exceed the monthly limit, we must cull the same number of books we went over off of our shelves.

-For the first time since I started blogging, I decided not to set any specific goals or resolutions for the year.
-But The Picky Pledge is the one exception!
-One of the biggest things I learned last year was that my specific goal (reading no more than 36 review books) was more motivating than my more general intention (to buy fewer books).
-I'm applying that lesson to our project this year, and I can't wait to see the result!
+I've definitely learned that specific goals (like read at least 12 books from my TBR) is more motivating than a general intention to spend more time reading things I already own.
+Plus, it usually makes me want to work harder and surpass my goal.
+I'm hoping to get back on track in 2017!
 As with last year, we both have pages on our blog tracking our progress, so you can see how we're doing throughout the year.
 And if you're feeling the same way about your reading choices, maybe you'll be inspired to make a pledge or find a partner of your own.
 Sometimes all it takes is writing it down or telling someone else.